lightning/lightning-rfc/07-routing-gossip.md

 `announcement_signatures` message may be sent.

 A node:
-  - if the `open_channel` message has the `announce_channel` bit set AND a `shutdown` message has not been sent:
+  - If the `open_channel` message has the `announce_channel` bit set AND a `shutdown` message has not been sent:
-    - MUST send the `announcement_signatures` message.
-      - MUST NOT send `announcement_signatures` until `channel_ready` has been sent and received.
+    - After `channel_ready` has been sent and received AND the funding transaction has enough confirmations to ensure that it won't be reorganized:
-      - MUST NOT send `announcement_signatures` until the funding transaction has enough confirmations to ensure that it won't be reorganized.
+      - MUST send `announcement_signatures` for the funding transaction.
+    - After `splice_locked` has been sent and received AND the splice transaction has enough confirmations to ensure that it won't be reorganized:
-      - MUST send the `announcement_signatures` message after `splice_locked` has been sent and received.
+      - MUST send `announcement_signatures` for the matching splice transaction.
-  - otherwise:
+  - Otherwise:
     - MUST NOT send the `announcement_signatures` message.
-  - upon reconnection (once the above timing requirements have been met):
+  - Upon reconnection (once the above timing requirements have been met):
+    - If it has NOT previously received `announcement_signatures` for the funding transaction:
-    - MUST respond to the first `announcement_signatures` message with its own `announcement_signatures` message.
+      - MUST retransmit its own `announcement_signatures` message.
-    - if it has NOT received an `announcement_signatures` message:
+    - If it receives `announcement_signatures` for the funding transaction:
-      - SHOULD retransmit the `announcement_signatures` message.
+      - MUST respond with its own `announcement_signatures` message.
+    - MUST wait for `splice_locked` before retransmitting `announcement_signatures` for splice transactions.

 A recipient node:
-  - if the `short_channel_id` is NOT correct:
+  - If the `short_channel_id` doesn't match one of its funding transactions:
-    - SHOULD send a `warning` and close the connection, or send an `error` and fail the channel.
+    - SHOULD send a `warning`.
-  - if the `node_signature` OR the `bitcoin_signature` is NOT correct:
+  - If the `node_signature` OR the `bitcoin_signature` is NOT correct:
     - MAY send a `warning` and close the connection, or send an `error` and fail the channel.
-  - if it has sent AND received a valid `announcement_signatures` message:
+  - If it has sent AND received a valid `announcement_signatures` message:
     - SHOULD queue the `channel_announcement` message for its peers.
-  - if it has not sent `channel_ready`:
+  - If it has not sent `channel_ready`:
-    - MAY defer handling the `announcement_signatures` until after it has sent `channel_ready`.
+    - SHOULD defer handling the `announcement_signatures` until after it has sent `channel_ready`.
-    - otherwise:
+    - Otherwise:
       - MUST ignore it.
+  - If it has not sent `splice_locked` for the transaction matching this `short_channel_id`:
+    - SHOULD defer handling the `announcement_signatures` until after it has sent `splice_locked`.

 ### Rationale

-The reason for allowing deferring of a premature announcement_signatures is that an earlier version of the spec did not require waiting for receipt of funding locked: deferring rather than ignoring it allows compatibility with this behavior.
+The reason for allowing deferring of a premature `announcement_signatures` is that an earlier version of the spec did not require waiting for receipt of `channel_ready`: deferring rather than ignoring it allows compatibility with this behavior.

 Channels must not be announced before the funding transaction has enough confirmations, because a blockchain reorganization would otherwise invalidate the `short_channel_id`.

+When splicing is used, a `channel_announcement` is generated for every splice transaction once both sides have sent `splice_locked`.
+This lets the network know that the transaction spending a currently active channel is a splice and not a closing transaction, and this channel can still be used with its updated `short_channel_id`.

 ## The `channel_announcement` Message